almenscorner/IntuneCD/README.md

 - Bugfix where filters was not able to be updated with new values
 - Bugfix where notification templates was not able to be updated with new values
 - Update to how management intents are compared for diffs.
 Before there was a small chance it compared the wrong definitionId

-## What's new in 1.1.3
-- Added backup and update of Enrollment Status Page
-- Configurations are now documented in alphabetical order
-- Added the ability to back up all Autopilot devices.
-To save a record of your Autopilot devices, run the backup with the `-ap True` parameter

 ## I use Powershell, Do I need to learn Python?
 No.